crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

-should be able to then schedule `KubernetesApplication` resources to that cluster without requiring the permissions to create a `KubernetesTarget` (which would allow them to enable to consumption of any Kubernetes cluster managed resource) or asking the infrastructure owner to cerate a `KubernetesTarget` for them (which would break the self-service model).
+should be able to then schedule `KubernetesApplication` resources to that cluster without requiring the permissions to create a `KubernetesTarget` (which would allow them to enable to consumption of any Kubernetes cluster managed resource) or asking the infrastructure owner to create a `KubernetesTarget` for them (which would break the self-service model).

 To enable this functionality, a single controller should be implemented in core